 Worst to First Jerseys: Buffalo Sabres

 You knew this was coming in last place, right?
-And it’s not even close.
+And it’s not even particularly close.

 The use of a light (road) colour on the front and a dark (home) colour on the back is just non-sensical, more likely to create confusion than applause for trying something different.
 I just can’t give a reasonable explanation as to why they would have tried something like this.
 It just, straight up, doesn’t make sense.